Does my homeowners insurance cover termite damage?

 NPMA also says signs of termite damage include cracks and tunnels in your home's wooden panels and beams, swollen floors and ceilings and pest droppings.
 A professional pest control company knows what to look for and will be able to easily identify the insect type.

-How to treat termite damage
+How can I treat termite damage in my home?

 According to the NPMA, termites cannot effectively be treated by the homeowner alone.
 If you suspect a termite infestation, you should contact a professional to determine the extent of the damage and the best treatment plan.